AlejandroG5/os-labs/Lab1.7/SJF/README.md

 -Open the command line

--Go to the folder where is located "simple-process1.c" you downloaded.
+-Go to the folder where is located "simple-process1.c".

 	command: cd /..../LOCATION